-Spring Term 2018: Audited an MA module, ‘Television History and Aesthetics’, to develop my understandings of 'neo-liberal' bodies portrayed through audio-visual media.
-Taught by Dr Rachel Moseley (Department of Film and Television Studies).
+Spring 2018: Audited an MA module, ‘Television History and Aesthetics’, to develop my understandings of 'neo-liberal' bodies portrayed through audio-visual media (Department of Film and Television Studies).

 - 2011 – 2014: BA Combined Honours: History and Music (First Class), University of Liverpool.

-2014: David Thistlewood Award (highest overall mark in Year 2 and Year 3 in the Combined Honours programme).
+2014: David Thistlewood Award (highest overall mark in Year 2 and 3 in Combined Honours).

 2012: Study Abroad Semester Scheme (awarded the sole exchange position on the Combined Honours course to study at Monash University, Melbourne).

 - Creed, Fabiola and Rowena Bermingham, 'Improving Witness Testimony', Parliamentary Office of Science and Technology (POST) (July 2019).

 My LinkedIn article presents my POST experience: '3 Skills Academics Can Learn From Policy'.